+Since $u_{0}$ is an expected utility function in our setting with vN-M utilities, the comparison in (\ref{equation: nearly preferable}) requires that the utility difference $u_{0}(y) - u_{0}(x)$ be at most $[u_{0}(\xh)-u_{0}(\xl)]\epsilon$.
+The quantity $u_{0}(\xh)-u_{0}(\xl)$ thus serves as a unit of measurement for expressing near-optimal choices, while the parameter $\epsilon$ controls the degree of such approximate optimality.
+Moreover, if we further assume that utility differences reflect the strength of preference between pairs of alternatives, then $\epsilon$-optimality incorporates the idea that choosing $x$ from $\{x,y\}$ is admissible even when $y$ is strictly preferred to $x$, provided the strength of this preference does not exceed $\epsilon$ times the ``degree of preference'' for $\xh$ over $\xl$.\footnote{This interpretation is controversial and has been the subject of considerable debate.
+We refer the reader to \citet[pp.\ 80-86]{fishburn1970} for a thoughtful early discussion of the notion of strength of preference.}

-For practical purposes, we assume that the choices of $\xh$ and $\xl$ are implicit in each context, and formulate our Pareto condition solely in terms of utilities, referring only to $\epsilon$.
+For practical purposes, we assume that the choices of $\xh$ and $\xl$ are implicit in each context and formulate our Pareto condition solely in terms of utilities, referring only to $\epsilon$, which represents the relevant threshold.
 This is described below.

-\begin{definition}[$\epsilon$-Semistrong Pareto] The pair $(u_{0},\U)$ satisfies the $\epsilon$-Semistrong Pareto condition when for all $x,y\in X$: if $u(x) \geq u(y)$ for all $u\in \U$ then $u_{0}(x)\geq u_{0}(y) -\epsilon$. \end{definition}
+\begin{definition}[$\epsilon$-Semistrong Pareto] The pair $(u_{0},\U)$ satisfies the $\epsilon$-Semistrong Pareto condition when for all $x,y\in X$: if $u_{i}(x) \geq u_{i}(y)$ for all $i=1,\dots,N$, then $u_{0}(x)\geq u_{0}(y) -\epsilon$. \end{definition}

-To illustrate, when the utility $u_{0}$ is normalized such that $u_{0}(\xh)=1$ and $u_{0}(\xl)=0$ -- a common assumption in many important applications -- the conclusion of $\epsilon$-Semistrong Pareto, given a unanimous ranking of $x$ and $y$, is equivalent to (\ref{equation: nearly preferable}).
-Otherwise, caution is required, as in a setting with vN-M utilities the near optimality in (\ref{equation: nearly preferable}) becomes equivalent to $u_{0}(x)\geq u_{0}(y)-[u_{0}(\xh)-u_{0}(\xl)]\epsilon$.\footnote{A related interpretation of the $\epsilon$-Pareto axiom can be given in a setting with preferences over lotteries defined on a compact interval of monetary outcomes.
-In this context, $\epsilon$ can be expressed in terms of final outcomes, and the near-optimality condition can be reformulated accordingly, using comparisons of certainty equivalents.}
+To illustrate, when the utility $u_{0}$ is normalized so that $u_{0}(\xh)=1$ and $u_{0}(\xl)=0$ -- a common normalization -- the conclusion of $\epsilon$-Semistrong Pareto, given a unanimous ranking of $x$ and $y$, is equivalent to (\ref{equation: nearly preferable}).
+Otherwise, caution is required when interpreting the conclusion of $\epsilon$-Semistrong Pareto with preferences.
+As noted above, in settings with vN-M utilities the notion of near-optimality formulated in (\ref{equation: nearly preferable}) becomes equivalent to $u_{0}(x)\geq u_{0}(y)-[u_{0}(\xh)-u_{0}(\xl)]\epsilon$.\footnote{A related interpretation of the $\epsilon$-Pareto axiom can be given in a setting with preferences over lotteries defined on a compact interval of monetary outcomes.
+In this context, $\epsilon$ can be expressed in terms of outcomes, and the near-optimality condition can be reformulated accordingly, using comparisons of certainty equivalents.}